d12frosted/elpa-mirror/stable-melpa/wiki-nav-readme.txt

         regexp:
         elisp:

-    wiki-nav-links can be optimized by tracking which buffers are completely fontified - doesn't font-lock do that?

-    similarly, speed up wiki-nav-find-any-link by remembering if the buffer is fontified, or switch to searching by regexp
+    consider speeding up wiki-nav-find-any-link by switching to direct regexp search, if the optimization of `wiki-nav-maybe-fontify-entire-buffer' is not sufficient.

     version of wiki-nav-find-any-link that does not wrap